CobbyElsonfx/Business-Landing-Page/README.md

 ## USEFUL LINKS
-#### You may visit "https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5/hub" to  enlighten and build upon your frontend zskills by replicating already made themes.
+#### You may visit "https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5" to  enlighten and build upon your frontend skills by replicating already made themes.

 ## Usage